5 Days in Iceland: Ultimate Iceland Winter Itinerary

 We rented a car and were lucky enough to have bad weather only one of the days.
 We encountered some wild wind and mild snow, but we took it slow, and it was fine!

-If you decide to drive, I highly recommend getting an SUV, which will be better equipped to handle winter weather.
-You can also opt for a 4×4 if you feel comfortable with that!
+If you decide to drive, make sure to rent an SUV, which will be better equipped to handle winter weather.
+You can also opt for a four wheel drive vehicle (4×4) if you feel comfortable with that!

 Obviously, driving allows you to have way more flexibility in your schedule and itinerary!
 For example, on our first day, we decided to get out of the cold and just go for drive.
 It also allowed us to stay in an Igloo hotel outside the city on our last night (more on that later)!